-If allergic persistent rhinitis is suspected, your doctor or nurse will usually suggest treatment for your symptoms (see below).
-If the symptoms respond to treatment, this can help to confirm the diagnosis.
-Sometimes if the cause of persistent rhinitis is unclear, or when the diagnosis is in doubt, your doctor may suggest blood tests or skin prick allergy testing.
+If allergic persistent rhinitis is suspected, your healthcare professional can help to confirm the diagnosis.
+Sometimes, if the cause of persistent rhinitis is unclear, or when the diagnosis is in doubt, your healthcare professional may suggest blood tests or skin prick allergy testing.
 These tests help to look for the exact cause of your symptoms.
-See separate leaflet called Skin Prick Allergy Test for more detail.
+See separate leaflet called Skin Prick Allergy Test for more details.
 Confirming the exact cause of any allergy may help if you want to try to avoid it (see below).

-Other tests, such as a detailed examination of your nose, are sometimes needed to look for other possible causes of your symptoms They may also be needed if complications are suspected (for example, to check for a nose polyp).
+Other tests, such as a detailed examination of your nose, are sometimes needed to look for other possible causes of your symptoms They may also be needed if complications are suspected (for example, to check for a polyp in the nose).
 These can include X-rays and scans.

 What are the commonly used treatments?

 The following treatment options are for allergic rhinitis - the most common cause of persistent rhinitis.
 Non-allergic rhinitis can be more difficult to treat and depends on the cause.
-Steroid nasal sprays may be helpful.
-Treatments for non-allergic rhinitis are not discussed further here.
+Steroid and antihistamine nasal sprays are usually recommended for non-allergic rhinitis.

-The commonly used treatment options for allergic rhinitis are avoiding the cause of the allergy, antihistamine nose sprays, antihistamine tablets and steroid nose sprays.
+The commonly used treatment options for allergic rhinitis are avoiding the cause of the allergy, antihistamine nasal sprays, antihistamine tablets and steroid nasal sprays.

 Note: if your rhinitis symptoms are not controlled on the medication that you are taking after 2-4 weeks, you should discuss this with your doctor.
 You may need to try a different treatment or add in another treatment.